Szymon-Michalak/iOS-Resources/blog/WhatIsAMemoryLeak.md

 In iOS, most memory leaks are a result of retain cycles.

-This occurs when two entities keep astrongreferenceto one another.
+This occurs when two entities keep a `strong` reference to one another.
 Since these entities' respective retain counts would be non-zero, ARC (automatic reference counting) would be unable to release either one.

-The advantage of keywords likeweakorunownedisthat they allow us to create references to other objects without affecting their retain count.
-As a result, most memory leaks can be mitigated by making the offending referenceweakorunowned.
+The advantage of keywords like `weak` or `unowned` is that they allow us to create references to other objects without affecting their retain count.
+As a result, most memory leaks can be mitigated by making the offending reference `weak` or `unowned`.

 If we need to debug a memory leak, we can use Xcode’s Memory Graph Tool or the Leaks profiling template within Instruments.